-Fortunately there are an abundance of resources available for students suffering from depression.
+Fortunately, there is an abundance of resources available for students suffering from depression.
 Students Against Depression has a list of ideas and resources in addition to a self-assessment, tips for building a support network, and how counseling can make a difference.

-Unfortunately, eating disorders can come in all shapes and sizes, just like the people who suffer with them.
+Unfortunately, eating disorders can come in all shapes and sizes, just like the people who suffer from them.
 Many people are highly concerned with their body image, especially during their young adult years.
-Distorted thoughts and obsessing over ones body weight or image can lead to an eating disorder.
+Distorted thoughts and obsessing over one’s body weight or image can lead to an eating disorder.

 The American Psychological Association (APA), defines eating disorders as abnormal eating habits that can threaten your health or even your life.

-- Anorexia Nervosa: Individuals believe they’re fat even when they’re dangerously thin and restricting their eating to the point of starvation.
+- Anorexia Nervosa: Individuals believe they’re fat even when they’re dangerously thin and restrict their eating to the point of starvation.

 - Click here for symptoms, warning signs, and quick facts